Pelorus Jack (HMS New Zealand mascot): Legacy

-The two bulldogs served as pets for sailors, boosting morale and providing companionship during trying war times.
+The two bulldogs served as pets for sailors, boosting morale and providing companionship during trying times.

-Pelorus Jack was presented with two collars during his service, one is part of the collection at the Auckland War Memorial Museum in on display in the permanent exhibition, 'Scars on the heart.
-His other collar is part of the collection in the Torpedo Bay Navy Museum.
+Pelorus Jack was presented with two collars during his service.
+One is part of the collection of the Auckland War Memorial Museum and can be seen in the permanent exhibition Scars on the Heart.
+The other is in the collection of the Torpedo Bay Navy Museum.